 Do you regularly visit some websites where the “Remember me” checkbox next to the login form doesn’t seem to work?
-You have to login to the website anew every day or even multiple times per day.
+You’ve to login to the website anew every day or even multiple times per day.
 There are a lot of potential root causes for why the website or your browser is dropping the session.
-I’d like to discuss one of these reasons in particular: IP source based authentication.
+I’d like to discuss one of these reasons in particular: source-IP-based authentication.

 This security measure made sense when most people only accessed websites and services from one device in one location.
 Today, however, people have mobile devices and roam from their home Wi-Fi to mobile data to a corporate Wi-Fi network.
 All major operating systems have implemented the IPv6 privacy extension, which means that their IP address will change at least once per day even if they stay on the same network using just one device.

 Today, websites and services rely on encrypted connections (HTTPS) to protect session tokens and keep them private.
 The risk of interception is thus significantly reduced, and the practice of tying sessions to IP addresses is now causing usability problems as people’s usage patterns and technology have changed but the practice still remains.

 Many web platforms and software haven’t been updated to not use IP addresses as part of their authentication metrics.
 This leads to an increase in the number of times customers have to login to websites on mobile devices, and on IPv6 networks compared to IPv4.
 It’s frustrating for people to keep logging in all the time, and especially when the login form has an option for “Remember me” that isn’t honored.